Setting expectations can be extremely user-friendly. Displaying read times on websites for content fits into that category.

 Stated average reading speed x number of words in article = Reading time

-From what’s I’ve seen, the average reading time of people can be somewhere between 200-300 words per minute.
+From what I’ve seen, the average reading time of people can be somewhere between 200-300 words per minute.
 So a 300-word article, which seems short for most thought leadership or explanatory content, takes 1 minute.
-The average word count of my articles on here in 2020 is 1,200 words with over 106,000 words filed in five months.

 What’s good about displaying read times?